Sweet Corn Scones with Lime & Cinnamon

 Fresh summer corn is wonderful in both savory and sweet dishes.

 I’ve been noodling around with the idea of a fresh corn scone for a while.
-I just had to decide if I wanted to go sweet or savory.
+With my Buttermilk Scone as the starting point, I just had to decide if I wanted to go sweet or savory.

 I could have lowered the sugar a bit and added basil, onion and other savory flavors to make a savory corn scone.
 But I decided to go sweet and used lime, cinnamon and a little cornmeal to highlight the fresh corn flavors.